Nuffic Fellowships at the Hague Academy for Local Governance 2019

 - The MENA Scholarship Programme (MSP) aims to contribute to the democratic transition in one of the 10 participating countries (See list n Program Webpage link below) in the Middle East and North Africa region.
 It seeks to build capacity within organisations by enabling employees to take part in short courses offered in various fields of study.

-Inclusive development requires responsive governments and empowered citizens.
-But what can local officials and civil society organizations do to ensure all voices are heard?
-In this training, you will discuss ways to involve fellow citizens – especially minorities and marginalised groups – to create a culture of inclusive governance.
+In this training course, participants will discuss ways to involve citizens – especially minorities and marginalised groups – to create a culture of inclusive governance.

-Corruption is one of the root causes of extreme poverty, conflict and state fragility.
-This course will help you understand and identify the drivers of corruption.
-The course is geared towards strengthening your analytical skills and providing you with instruments to develop anti-graft policies and programmes in line with recent international initiatives and agreements.
+This course will help you to understand the drivers of corruption.
+You will strengthen your analytical skills and learn about the instruments necessary to develop integrity and anti-corruption policies and programmes in line with recent international initiatives, legislation and agreements.

 Eligibility: In order to qualify for a NFP Scholarship, you need to meet the following selection criteria.
 You must: